akonycheva/neuralnet-hyperparam-tuning/README.md

-# Fashion MNIST Neural Network Project
+# Hyperparameter Tuning of Neural Networks Using PyTorch: A Comparative Study on FashionMNIST

 This project implements a neural network to classify images from the Fashion MNIST dataset.
 It explores different network topologies, optimizers, learning rates, and activation functions to find the best-performing model.
 The project includes data preprocessing, model training, evaluation, and visualization of results.